johannwerner/Testio/README.md

 ## Still to do

 A few things I missed because of time constraints
-- icons for the buttons in the navigation bar
 - proper error handling, didn't have time to dive into Rxswift error handling.
-- animation of filter view can be improved.

 ## Known issues